gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-account-site-faq.md

 ***
 ### What if I am a reseller?

-Resellers may purchase GitKraken Pro subscriptions on behalf of an end-user.
+Resellers may purchase GitKraken subscriptions on behalf of an end-user.
 Please check out our [Reseller Guide](/account/new-pro-purchases) for specific reseller purchasing instructions.

 ***